 It has the feel of a postcard for the city of Detroit.
 There is no nameplate, Parkhurst logo, or other design feature present.
 It’s simply the portrait of Gordie, grin plastered on his tan face.

-Howe wears the tight-necked red Red Wings sweater that is a common fixture in his best hockey cards.
+Howe wears the tight-necked red Red Wings sweater, a common fixture in his best hockey cards.

-Obviously, the American flag imbues this card with a heavy dose of nostalgia.
-Older collectors may be interested in this card as a time portal to Detroit’s, and America’s, heyday.
+The American flag imbues this card with a heavy dose of nostalgia.
+Older collectors may be interested in this card as a time portal to Detroit’s and America’s heyday.

 Established Legend: Top Wayne Gretzky Rookie Cards

-Target one of the few Mint copies that PSA has entered into its books for maximum ROI.
+Target one of the few Mint copies PSA has entered into its books for maximum ROI.

 4. 2002 Gordie Howe/Wayne Gretzky SP Authentic Sign Of Times (/99)

-The addition of Wayne Gretzky (and his autograph) on this card makes it unique from every other card on this list.
+Adding Wayne Gretzky (and his autograph) to this card makes it unique from every other card on this list.
 There’s no doubt that the Gretzky auto helps drive this one’s price.

 The card has a horizontal layout.
 A slate grey trim runs up the card’s left border, containing a series of lines and shapes, the SP Authentic log, and the /99 print run indicator.